netwerk-digitaal-erfgoed/lod-aggregator/test/NDE/kb-centsprenten/README.md

-# Test run with the ECC paintings dataset
+# Test run with the KB - Centsprenten dataset

 Canonical URL of the dataset: <http://data.bibliotheken.nl/id/dataset/rise-centsprenten>